gne-ldh/sudo-su/README.md

 This application can be used in two ways:

 1. Progressive Web App: You can deploy it on your server and then use it as a webapp in any web browser.
-1. Sandstrom: This application can also be packaged for and deployed on the Sandstrom app.
+1. Sandstrom: This application can also be packaged for and deployed on the Sandstrom app

+**NOTE**
+For more details refer the wiki page of this repository [WikiPage](https://github.com/gne-ldh/sudo-su/wiki)